AsanAlacli/LAVA_WS19-20_Master_Project/README.md

 ![](screenshots8.png)

 ![](screenshots9.png)

+## How to Run and Deploy

+Because of our project have static website files, we used NodeJs.
+That is why, we need to run node(NodeJS) with http server.

+**Steps**

+* Download and extract this repository.

+* Download and Install NodeJS under the "express" folder, download the latest stable release of NodeJS from https://nodejs.org and install using all the default options.

+* Install the http-server package from npm, Install the http-server globally on your machine using the node package manager (npm) command line tool **npm install -g http-server**

+* Change to the directory containing your static web files (file name :express) in the command line/terminal window

+* Start the server with **http-server**

 **the project title, a short description, project architecture, libraries used, screenshots of the visualizations, detailed documentation on how to run and deploy your project, and group members**